Follow the steps below to apply for financial aid at Montclair State University.

 - Send your SAT and ACT to Montclair State University AND take the placement test (undergraduates only) at the Academic Success Center located in Webster Hall, Room 302.

-- For more information go to the Academic Success Center website.
+- For more information go to the Center for Academic Success & Tutoring website.

 - Meet with the academic advisor for your program.